 Physician Continuing Education

-Integrity Continuing Education designates this activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
+Integrity Continuing Education, Inc. designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Minimum Processor: Intel Pentium 4, 2.33 + GHz (or equivalent)